 Because short-term memories need to be recalled for a lesser amount of time than long-term memories, the ability of the brain to store short-term items is more limited.
-According to "Memory Loss & the Brain," a newsletter from the Memory Disorders Project at Rutgers University, the brain can store anywhere from five to nine items.
-Long-term memory has much greater capacity and contains things such as fact, personal memories and the name of your third-grade teacher.
+According to "Memory Loss & the Brain," a newsletter from the Memory Disorders Project at Rutgers University, short-term memory can store anywhere from five to nine items.
+New information can bump out other items from short-term memory.
+Long-term memory has much greater capacity and contains things such as facts, personal memories and the name of your third-grade teacher.

-The different stages of memory are handled by different parts of the brain.
-Short-term memory is primarily takes place in the frontal lobe ofthe cerebral context.
-Then the information makes a stopover in the hippocampus and is then transferred to the areas of the cerebral cortex involved in language and perception for permanent storage.
+Different parts of the brain handle the different stages of memory.
+Short-term memory primarily takes place in the frontal lobe of the cerebral cortet.
+Then the information makes a stopover in the hippocampus.
+A 2014 study published in Proceedings of the National Academy of Sciences found that a small number of neurons in the hippocampus may hold the memories of recent events.
+Exposure to a particular face becomes linked to these neurons, which fire when the memory is recalled.
+The memories are then transferred to the areas of the cerebral cortex involved in language and perception for permanent storage.

 Amnesia, also called amnestic syndrome, is a loss of memories, such as facts, information and experiences, according to the Mayo Clinic.
 Unlike a temporary episode of memory loss, amnesia can be permanent.
 However, though losing one's memory of identity — not knowing who you are — is a common plot device on soap operas and mysteries, amnesia does not usually cause a loss of self-identity.
 Instead, people with amnesia usually know who they are, but they have trouble with short-term memory; they can't learn new information or form new memories.